NYUDataBootcamp/Book/pandas-input.md

 We copied most of this from the Pandas documentation.
 Which is a good idea:  Start with something that's supposed to work and change one thing at a time until you have what you want.

 The variable `start` contains a date in (year, month, day) format.
 Pandas knows a lot about how to work with dates, especially when we construct them using `datetime.datetime` as we did above.
+We're hoping to cover pandas' time series capabilities in depth in a future chapter of the book.

 The variable `codes`  -- not to be confused with "code" -- consists of FRED variable codes.
 Go to [FRED](https://research.stlouisfed.org/fred2/), use the search box to find the series you want, and look for the variable code at the end of the url in your browser.